 North Las Vegas is quieter than Sin City and it likes it that way.
 If you’re a North Las Vegas driver looking for car insurance, QuoteWizard can help.

 How much is car insurance in North Las Vegas?
 Due in part to high auto theft rates and poor credit ratings, average car insurance rates in North Las Vegas hit $1,569.67 per year.
 The average cost for auto insurance in Nevada is $985.39.
 The national average price is $889.01.

 Prices may vary based on your zip code, driving history, and previous claims.

 The graph below shows the average Nevada’s insurance rates from 2011 to 2015.
 This is the most recent data available.
 The Insurance Information Institute shows Nevada’s car insurance increased from $904.00 in 2011 to $985.00 in 2015.
 This is a jump of $80 dollars, or 8.89 percent.

 Buying car insurance in North Las Vegas takes work.
 Let QuoteWizard help you.
-We’ll connect you to the top insurers so you can find the best quotes.
+We’ll connect you to the top insurers so you can compare quotes.